 We do not run a separate children’s competition, as many of the youngsters are as good as the adults.
 The Steve Monk Memorial Competition has three times been won by under-16s: in 2005 teenager Jessica Chilvers won and in 2011 and 2013 it was won by Ella Beal aged 11 and 13.
 In 2012 eight year old Alfie Matthews won Best Newcomer.

-In previous years, the event has been free, but we have sold programmes and some raffle tickets in order to cover costs and maybe raise some extra for the Trust.
+In previous years, (except in 2006) the event has been free, but we have sold programmes and some raffle tickets in order to cover costs and maybe raise some extra for the Trust.

 For 2019, we were invited by the organisers of the Strumpshaw Tree Fair to join them in their Dance Tent.
 This means our audience has to pay an entrance fee to the Tree Fair – though a modest one (£10/£5 concession/free U16s).
 The Trust does not receive any payment for these entry fees but we feel with a footfall of over 5,000 in 2018, this invitation gives the Trust a great opportunity to showcase a very East Anglian Tradition.